DennisvHulten/M.auretenra_monostand_diversity/README.md

 # *Madracis auretenra* RADseq/DArTseq Population Genomics Analysis

-Analysis notebook documenting the genomic workflow used to accompany **van Hulten (in prep.)** — a population genomics study of the scleractinian coral *Madracis auretenra* using DArTseq (RAD-tag sequencing).
+Analysis notebook documenting the genomic workflow used to accompany **van Hulten (in prep.)** — a population genomics study of the scleractinian coral *Madracis auretenra* using DArTseq (reduced representation SNP data).

 This README walks through every stage of the analysis, from raw read processing through to reefscape-level genetic diversity assessment, along with the exact commands, scripts, and parameter files used at each step.